 Secret streets are all over the world, and all of them are waiting to be discovered.
 But do you know what can be found hidden among them?
-You won’t find the answer in a tourist book, and many tourists have yet to wander through these street.
+You won’t find the answer in a tourist book, and many tourists have yet to wander through these streets.
 So to help you explore these often missed beauties, we’ve put together a guide covering secret streets in Barcelona, Beijing, London, Rome and Tokyo.

 Barcelona has some of the best beach, sites, architecture, art, and of course food, all of which have become magnets for everyone who wanders this glorious city.
 However, some of the best kept secret streets are known only by the locals.

 2. Carrer dels Flassaders is the destination for some of the best shops and eateries.
-It’s also one of the most narrowest streets in the city.
+It’s also one of the narrowest streets in the city.
 You’ll also find La Seca, the Royal Mint, where money was made until the mid-19th century.

 Beijing glows with beauty and youth, appearing in the world in its grand, lovely, new and modernized form, changing each day.
-It’s a city with deep history, rich culture, ancient architecture, and delicious cuisines.
-But some of the best sites, shops and eateries are hidden along these streets, unknown to many tourists who wander the bustling city.
+It’s a city with a deep history, rich culture, ancient architecture, and delicious cuisines.
+But some of the best sites, shops, and eateries are hidden along these streets, unknown to many tourists who wander the bustling city.

-1. Bei Jianzi Xiang is historic in a sense that the apartments along this street were built during the Socialist-era in 1950s and 1960s, which is what makes the architecture so unique.
-There’s also a wet market further down, where locals sell live fish, pieces of meat, fresh produce, eggs, grains and warm baked goods.
+1. Bei Jianzi Xiang is historic in a sense that the apartments along this street were built during the Socialist-era in the 1950s and 1960s, which is what makes the architecture so unique.
+There’s also a wet market further down, where locals sell live fish, pieces of meat, fresh produce, eggs, grains, and warm baked goods.

 2. Guangshun Beidajie is the place for Korean restaurants and shops, thanks to the strong Korean influence and community that’s made its way into China.
 One of the best Korean BBQ restaurants you should try is called Zixiamen.